Readoption: An Important Step In International Adoptions

 Don’t assume that your work is done when you arrive home with your adopted son or daughter.
 Reach out to us at Dempsey Law to learn more about readoption and the legal protections it can provide your family.

-Call our Charlotte law office at 704-251-2500.
-You can also reach us by completing our online contact form (There is a $50 consult fee).
-We routinely work with clients across North Carolina and Florida, and around the world.
+Call our Charlotte, North Carolina, law office at 704-251-2500 or our Boca Raton, Florida, law office at 561-489-2248, or complete our online contact form.
+We routinely work with clients across North Carolina and Florida and around the world.
 We use the latest technology to provide seamless communication with our clients.